shadow2560/Ultimate-Switch-Hack-Script/tools/nvda/userConfig/addons/TeleNVDA/doc/de/readme.md

 gepflegt.
 Es ist vollständig kompatibel mit NVDA Remote.
 Dies sind die aktuellen Unterschiede:

+* A gesture (unassigned by default) reports how many computers are connected to a remote session.
 * Eine Option ermöglicht die Blockierung von Sprachbefehlen, die sich von Text unterscheiden.
+* An option allows displaying server welcome message (also known as message of the day) only on first connection or whenever the message changes, ignoring the server preferences.
+* An option to mute remote speech when controlling the local machine and unmute it when controlling the remote machine.
 * Verbesserte Unterstützung für Proxy-Server und versteckte TOR-Dienste (NVDA-Erweiterung [Proxy-Unterstützung](https://addons.nvda-project.org/addons/proxy.en.html)